 In 2015, the Port of Portland commissioned ZGF Architects, along with PAE, KPFF, Arup, and a team of 30 subconsultants to undertake the PDX Terminal Core Redevelopment (TCORE) project to increase the capacity, flexibility, and resilience of the airport.
 The goal was to improve the passenger experience through the use of healthy materials and the latest digital tools to reduce the airport’s carbon footprint and energy usage.

-To redevelop and optimise the terminal, ZGF assembled a local team familiar with PDX, and Arup was invited to offer a global perspective leveraging both our wide-ranging technical aviation knowledge and our international expertise.
+To redevelop and optimize the terminal, ZGF assembled a local team familiar with PDX, and Arup was invited to offer a global perspective leveraging both our wide-ranging technical aviation knowledge and our international expertise.

 In collaboration with the project team, Arup provided structural and mechanical engineering design services from concept through schematic design.
-We supported all design phases with consulting services in sustainability, aviation planning, aviation analysis, passenger flow modelling, energy modelling, acoustics, audiovisual systems, security technology, wayfinding, and logistics.
-Arup’s design team is providing construction administration support on the project until completion, scheduled for Summer 2025.
-Separate from the design project Arup will also lead a new team of operational readiness, activation, and transition (ORAT) specialists to help guide commissioning and organisational transformation to facilitate successful growth in the new space.
+We supported all design phases with consulting services in sustainability, aviation planning, aviation analysis, passenger flow modelling, energy modelling, acoustics, audiovisual systems, security technology, wayfinding, logistics, and geothermal systems.
+Arup’s design team is providing construction administration support on the project until completion, scheduled for Winter 2025/2026.
+The first phase of the terminal redevelopment opened in August 2024.

 Listening before launching